vusec/instrumentation-infra/docs/index.rst

 A typical use case is a programmer that has implemented some security feature in an LLVM pass, and wants to apply this pass to real-world benchmarks to measure its performance impact.
-He/she would create an instance that adds the relevant arguments to CFLAGS, create a setup script that registers this instance in the infrastructure, and run the setup script with the ``build`` and ``run`` commands to quickly see if things work on the builtin targets (e.g., SPEC).
+They would create an instance that adds the relevant arguments to CFLAGS, create a setup script that registers this instance in the infrastructure, and run the setup script with the ``build`` and ``run`` commands to quickly see if things work on the builtin targets (e.g., SPEC).